 – It is forbidden to ride in bus lanes, which are only intended for public transport.

-– Zone 30: Cyclists are allowed to drive in streets with tempo limit 30 km/h and in residential areas while adjusting to the pace of pedestrians with particular caution.
+– Cyclists are allowed to drive in streets with a speed limit of 30 km/h and in residential areas, with due care given to pedestrians and children.

 Prohibited conduct for cyclists

-In accordance with the prevailing road traffic act and in order to ensure a safety bicycle ride the following regulations must be complied to:
+In accordance with the prevailing road traffic act and in order to ensure a safe bicycle ride the following regulations must be complied with:

 – Unauthorised races or similar competitions are prohibited.

-– Exceeding tempo limits or abrupt manoeuvres, which signify a serious hazard to other road users and pedestrians are prohibited.
+– Exceeding speed limits or abrupt manoeuvres, which signify a serious hazard to other road users and pedestrians are prohibited.

 Conditions of the bikes

-In order to be allowed to use your bike on the road, it must be equipped with:
+In order to use your bike on the road, it must be equipped with:

 – The bikes must be equipped with front and rear light, rear reflector while cycling at night, through tunnels or under weather conditions that reduce the visibility significantly.
 Reflectors in the spokes and pedals are also recommended.